 When the time seems right, set up brief practice performances for friends and family members.
 In that way, you can restore your performance skills, and both you and those you care about benefit from your creative renaissance.

-The Musician’s Way offers inclusive guidelines for both rusty and active performers.
+The Musician’s Way offers inclusive guidelines for rusty and active performers alike.

 © 2015 Gerald Klickstein